Goals and tasks

 • Providing an interface between researchers and those affected

-• Support for the International NBIA patient register
+• Supporting the International NBIA patient register

 Networking

-• Event from Family conferences
+• Organization of Family conferences

 • Provision of a Family network